 Receive a composite scale score of 26 on a single administration of the ACT on a test administration at the time of high school graduation.

-Must earn a minimum of two full credits from an academic rigor course.
+Must earn a minimum of four full credits from an academic rigor course.

 - Graduated from Eligible High School prior to 2011: